Conro: 2017–present

 In March 2017, Conro released the single "Chardonnay" which features vocalist Karra.
 He also remixed the Martin Garrix song "Scared to Be Lonely".

 On May 17, 2017, he released a single titled "Lay Low" on Monstercat.
 The song features vocalist David Benjamin, who met Conro at the Amsterdam Dance Event in 2016.
 Conro released a single titled "Close", which would be included as the second single in his debut EP, in July 2017.

 On August 9, 2017, Conro released his debut EP titled Connecting the Dots, featuring 5 songs.
 On August 25, 2017, Conro collaborated with fellow future bass producers Anevo and Grant to release a single titled "Without You" on the Canadian record label Monstercat.
 The song, which features vocals by Victoria Zaro, was included on the Monstercat compilation album Monstercat Uncaged Vol. 2 alongside three songs from Conro's debut EP.

 On June 30, 2017, he released on Martin Garrix's label Stmpd Rcrds, the song titled "Like You Love Me" as a collaboration with producer Disero and vocalist Alice France.

 In the December 9 week for the Billboard Dance/Mix Show Airplay chart, Conro's song "Close" peaked at 31st.

+On February 13, 2018, he released the first of 4 singles that would be included on his 2nd EP, "All Eyes On Me", titled Take Me There".
+This would be followed by the releases of "Me" in March, "Fired Up" in June and "Trippin" in August.
+The EP would come out in October 2018 through the Monstercat label.

+Conro would return in May the following year with the release of "Remember You".
+"All I Want" would follow a month later in June before the release of his 3rd EP another month after, entitled "Thrill of It".
+He would release the single "What's Love" in September of the same year.